kopiro/SLWidget/README.md

 4. Run the script to check that everything is working
 5. Go to iOS home page and add a Scriptable widget; select your script and make sure you select "Run script" on "When Interacting"

-## Update

-Just replace the content of `SLWidget.js` with the new code, keeping all your widgets with your variables intact.